priyadharshini149/Visualizer/README.md

-## Sorting Visualizer
+# Sorting Visualizer

-An interactive web-based tool to visualize various sorting algorithms such as **Quick sort, Merge sort,Bubble Sort, Selection sort, Insertion sort**.
+An interactive web-based tool to visualize various sorting algorithms such as **Quick sort, Merge sort, Bubble Sort, Selection sort, Insertion sort**.
 This repository provides a hands-on demonstration of sorting techniques using animations for better understanding and learning.

 This application hosted and accessible through **netlify**

-# Getting Start with Visualizer
+## Getting Start with Visualizer

 ```
 git clone https://github.com/priyadharshini149/Visualizer.git